What is an Electronic Signature?

 What are the laws and regulations in South Korea?

-In Korea, seals (printing stamps personalized to the individual) have been traditionally used on important legal documents, either by themselves or in conjunction with handwritten signatures.
-Korea’s Digital Signature Act accounts for this by providing for two types of permitted signatures: certified digital signatures and digital signatures that do not have certification.
+In South Korea, seals (printing stamps personalized to the individual) have been traditionally used on important legal documents, either by themselves or in conjunction with handwritten signatures.
+South Korea’s Digital Signature Act accounts for this by providing for two types of permitted signatures: certified digital signatures and digital signatures that do not have certification.

-A certified digital signature in Korea is considered to have the same value as handwritten signatures, signatures with seals and, names with seals (with a few exceptions).
+A certified digital signature in South Korea is considered to have the same value as handwritten signatures, signatures with seals and, names with seals (with a few exceptions).
 These signatures are certified by a government approved certification authority.
 Typically, in the certification process, a private key is used to create the signature which is only attributable to the signatory and the private key must be managed and controlled by the signatory when the signature is created.
-Digital signatures that are not certified are allowed and generally have the same effect as a digital signature if agreed between all involved parties (Article 3).
+Digital signatures that are not certified are allowed and generally have the same effect as a signature if agreed between all involved parties (Article 3).

 Is an electronic signature valid in South Korea?